-- Assumptions: The following details were considered safe to reasonably assume, rather than increase the Profile conformance effort by including them as formal requirements.
-If these assumptions are not met, the staff or equipment are not conformant to the Profile. - The Physicist, Clinical Engineer or QA Manager performs relevant quality control procedures as recommended by the manufacturer or otherwise required such as for accreditation and records the date/time of QC procedures for auditing.
+Assumptions: The following details were considered safe to reasonably assume, rather than increase the Profile conformance effort by including them as formal requirements.
+If these assumptions are not met, the staff or equipment are not conformant to the Profile.

+The Physicist, Clinical Engineer or QA Manager performs relevant quality control procedures as recommended by the manufacturer or otherwise required such as for accreditation and records the date/time of QC procedures for auditing.

-Parameter Actor Requirement US Imaging QA Physicist, Clinical Engineer or QA Manager Shall perform standard ultrasound pulse echo imaging QA on the Ultrasound Scanner as specified by applicable guidelines of accrediting organizations (e.g., AAPM, ACR, AIUM, IAC, IEC).
+Parameter Actor Requirement US Imaging QA Physicist, Clinical Engineer or QA Manager Shall perform standard ultrasound system QA on the Ultrasound Scanner as specified by the current version of the AIUM or IEC guidelines.
 Periodic Tests of Volume Flow Rate Performance Physicist/Clinical Engineer or QA Manager Shall confirm at least every 12 months that VBF measurement bias and variance obtained with the Ultrasound System are consistent with results obtained after installation when operated as specified by the manufacturer.
 (See Assessment Procedure 4.2.2).
 After a three-year period, a site may instead follow the manufacturer's instructions for periodic VBF quality testing.
-US Imaging and VBF Phantom Characterization and Stability Testing Physicist/Clinical Engineer or QA Manager If the phantom is the property of the practice or the QA Physicist, confirmation of the flow phantom specifications shall be done as recommended by the phantom manufacturer or if possible, deterioration has occurred.
-If a significant change (as defined in Section 4.2.2 Periodic QA) is seen in results with a given US system, it is necessary to obtain independent verification of whether the phantom or the system has changed.
+US Imaging and VBF Phantom Characterization and Stability Testing Physicist/Clinical Engineer or QA Manager If the phantom is the property of the practice or the QA Physicist, confirmation of the flow phantom specifications shall be done as recommended by the phantom manufacturer or if possible deterioration has occurred.
+If a significant change is seen in results with a given US system, it is necessary to obtain independent verification of whether the phantom or the system has changed.
 Common problems with flow phantoms include fluid loss from the tissue mimicking (TM) material, partial loss of coupling of the scan window to the TM material, bubble or particle accumulation in the blood mimicking fluid, and failure of VBF calibration.